 Lindfield Bonfire Night – 4th November 2023

 The torchlight procession starts at 7.30 pm with the lighting of the bonfire at 8.15 pm.
-It is free although there is a suggested £1 donation to cover costs.
+It is free although there is a suggested £1 donation for the programme and attendees are invited to donate as much as possible to support local charities.

 If you like this post about Sussex bonfire and firework displays, you may also like: